-3.2.4 Guarantees of origin
+3.2.6 Guarantees of origin

-Guarantees of origin (GOs) are electronic documents that guarantee the origin of the electricity.
+Guarantees of origin (GOs), were introduced in Sweden the first of December in 2010, and are electronic documents that guarantee the origin of the electricity.
 Electricity producers receive a guarantee from the Government for each MWh of electricity.
 The electricity producer can then sell GOs on an open market.
 The buyer is usually a utility company who wants to sell that specific kind of electricity.
 Utilities buy guarantees of origin corresponding to the amount of electricity they would like sell.
 GOs are issued for all types of power generation and applying for guarantees of origin is still voluntary.